teeeeeo9/navi/ARCHITECTURE.md

 - **JWT Authentication**: Handles user authentication and authorization.
 - **Blueprint-based API**: Organizes endpoints into logical groupings.
 - **Sensay AI Integration**: Connects with Sensay API for AI replica functionality.
+- **AI-Driven Interface**: Users primarily interact with the AI replica, which determines what API actions to take.

 ### Directory Structure